Valentine’s Day Aphrodisiac Foods

-Last year UK citizens spent an estimated £391 million dining out on Valentine’s Day.
+Valentine’s Day, it's one of the hospitality industry's biggest occasions of the year.
 And it’s little wonder that a romantic dinner a deux is the go-to for celebrating 14 February – as humans we’re hardwired to love food, and dining has long been considered a ritual bonding activity that brings us closer together.

 So if you’re planning a Valentine’s meal this year why not really go for it and make sure aphrodisiacs are on the menu?
 Taking their name from Aphrodite, the Greek goddess of love, beauty, pleasure and passion, aphrodisiacs arouse sexual desire and are said to improve romance, fertility, and promote healthy reproductive organs.
 What’s not to like?